MicrosoftDocs/architecture-center/docs/best-practices/naming-conventions.md

 ---
 title: Naming conventions for Azure resources
+titleSuffix: Best practices for cloud applications
-description: Naming conventions for Azure resources.
-How to name virtual machines, storage accounts, networks, virtual networks, subnets and other Azure entities
+description: Recommendations for naming virtual machines, storage accounts, networks, virtual networks, subnets and other Azure entities.
 author: telmosampaio
 ms.date: 10/19/2018

-pnp.series.title: Best Practices
+ms.custom: seodec18
 ---

-# Naming conventions
+# Naming conventions for Azure resources

 [!INCLUDE [header](../_includes/header.md)]

 This article is a summary of the naming rules and restrictions for Azure resources and a baseline set of recommendations for naming conventions.
 You can use these recommendations as a starting point for your own conventions specific to your needs.

 The choice of a name for any resource in Microsoft Azure is important because:

-* It is difficult to change a name later.
+- It is difficult to change a name later.
-* Names must meet the requirements of their specific resource type.
+- Names must meet the requirements of their specific resource type.

 Consistent naming conventions make resources easier to locate.
 They can also indicate the role of a resource in a solution.

 The key to success with naming conventions is establishing and following them across your applications and organizations.

 ## Naming subscriptions

 When naming Azure subscriptions, verbose names make understanding the context and purpose of each subscription clear.
 When working in an environment with many subscriptions, following a shared naming convention can improve clarity.

 A recommended pattern for naming subscriptions is:

 `<Company> <Department (optional)> <Product Line (optional)> <Environment>`

-* Company would usually be the same for each subscription.
+- Company would usually be the same for each subscription.
 However, some companies may have child companies within the organizational structure.
 These companies may be managed by a central IT group.
 In these cases, they could be differentiated by having both the parent company name (*Contoso*) and child company name (*Northwind*).
-* Department is a name within the organization that contains a group of individuals.
+- Department is a name within the organization that contains a group of individuals.
 This item within the namespace is optional.
-* Product line is a specific name for a product or function that is performed from within the department.
+- Product line is a specific name for a product or function that is performed from within the department.
 This is generally optional for internal-facing services and applications.
 However, it is highly recommended to use for public-facing services that require easy separation and identification (such as for clear separation of billing records).
-* Environment is the name that describes the deployment lifecycle of the applications or services, such as Dev, QA, or Prod.
+- Environment is the name that describes the deployment lifecycle of the applications or services, such as Dev, QA, or Prod.

 | Company | Department | Product Line or Service | Environment | Full Name |
 | --- | --- | --- | --- | --- |